isaacafrifa/mcis/README.md

 ### Motivation
+Strapi and Sanity were chosen because they are two of the most prominent Headless CMS's and are considered alternatives to Wordpress.
 The table below displays the five metrics and the reasons why they were selected.

 | Metrics             | Motivation        |